By Karen A. Soukiasian

 The sooner you work with your dog, the easier the transition will be.

 First, in fairness to your dog, a commitment must be made to give him or her, ample time to adjust to the shift in status, and to learn the new rules.

 Decisions must be made on what he or she will and will not be included in.
 For example, will your dog be allowed in the nursery?
 If the answer is yes, will they be allowed free access, or will there be a designated area they must retreat to, so they will feel included; but not be underfoot.

-With a game plan intact, the next thing you must do, is find a local dog trainer, experienced in helping new families in this situation.
+With a game plan intact, the next thing you must do is find a local dog trainer, experienced in helping new families in this situation.
 Make sure they apply positive reinforcement, punishment-free methods.
-The trainer will evaluate your dog, and your situation.
-They will recommend whether or not they believe your dog can make the adjustment successfully.
+The trainer will evaluate your dog and your situation.
+They will recommend whether or not they believe your dog can adjust successfully.